-- The first characters consist of the Node Address Specifier (N) followed by a 1 or 2 character address number.
+- The first characters consist of the Node Address Specifier (N) followed by a 2 character address number.
 The address number of the meter is programmable.
 If the node address is 0, this command and the node address itself may be omitted.
-For node address 1 through 9, a leading zero character is not required.
-(The only exception is a numeric transmission when Counter C is set for slave mode.)
 This is the only command that may be used in conjunction with other commands. - 2.
 After the optional address specifier, the next character is the command character. - 3.
 The next character is the Register ID.
 This identifies the register that the command affects.
 The P command does not require a Register ID character.
 It prints according to the selections made in print options. - 4.
 If constructing a value change command (writing data), the numeric data is sent next. - 5.
 All command strings must be terminated with the string termination characters , \$ or when Counter C is set for slave mode <CR>.
 The meter does not begin processing the command string until this character is received.
 See Timing Diagram figure for differences between terminating characters.